-MAPLE TERRACE INN/ PRESIDENTS' INN/ MARTHA'S COTTAGE/ HAMMOND-ROUTT HOUSE
+MAPLE TERRACE INN/ PRESIDENTS' INN/ MARTHA'S COTTAGE/

-Martha's Cottage, 401 N. Huntington St., Kosciusko, is also listed on the National Historic Register.
+Martha's Cottage, 401 N. Huntington St., Kosciusko, MS is also listed on the National Historic Register.
 It offers 2 guest rooms, parlor with 12 foot ceilings and parlor grand piano, formal dining room, kitchen/breakfast room, large bathroom with claw foot tub, walk-in shower, porch with swing and rockers, and a drive-through carport entrance.
 Indoor bike racks are available.
 Three blocks from the court square, the Cottage is an excellent choice for individuals or small parties who desire comfortable accommodations with privacy and quiet.

-Together, the 4 inns can accommodate large groups up to 28 persons.
-A complimentary full breakfast, served to order, is offered at the Maple Terrace Inn, Presidents' Inn and Martha's Cottage.
-With prior arrangements, groups of up to 10 people can be seated together for breakfast at the Maple Terrace Inn.
-Groups of more than 10 people can be seated together for breakfast in a private dining room within walking distance of the 4 inns.
+Together, our inns can accommodate large groups up to 35 persons.
+A complimentary full breakfast, served to order, is offered on premises at the MapleTerrace Inn, Presidents' Inn, Martha's Cottage and the Niles-Bailey House.
+With prior arrangements, groups (up to 10 people) can be seated together for breakfast at the Maple Terrace Inn.
+Groups of more than 10 people can be seated together for breakfast in a private dining room within walking distance of the 5 inns.

 THE 32 ANNUAL PASSION PLAY, April 13, 14, and 15, 2017, 8 PM, will be presented outdoors on the church grounds of First United Methodist Church in downtown Kosciusko.
 Entitled "His Last Days," a cast of portrayers in authentic period costumes will depict the events leading to Christ's crucifixion and ascension.
 FREE TO THE PUBLIC, NURSERY PROVIDED.